-Please adhere to the school's whistle blowing policy.
+Please adhere to the schools whistleblowing policy.
+Revised in September 2017

-Whistleblowing Governor: Mrs Sue Moon
+Whistleblowing Governor:

 In the event that you do not feel able to follow the schools whistle blowing policy but remain concerned you must discuss your concerns with an appropriate independent body.
 In this situation you could contact: